unplugin/unplugin-imagemin/README.md

           quality: 100,
         },
       },

+      // The type of picture converted after the build
       conversion: [
         { from: 'png', to: 'mozjpeg' },
         { from: 'jpeg', to: 'webp' },
       ],

+      // Whether image caching is required defaults to true
       cache: false,
     }),
 ```